sqrt1/InterviewProblems/README.md

 # InterviewProblems
-A repo of coding interview problems which used to crack interviews at various companies
+A repo of coding interview.